Order processing: the key to efficient operations

 When setting up an order processing process, it’s essential to determine how the operators receive the products, as this conditions the storage systems to be installed.
 Nowadays, various order processing criteria are used, and all of them can be combined or applied individually:

-- Person-to-product: operators move around the installation, on foot or with the help of handling equipment, to the corresponding positions to pick the products that make up each order.
+- Person-to-goods: operators move around the facility, on foot or with the help of handling equipment, to the corresponding positions to pick the products that make up each order.

-- Product-to-person: this is the quintessential criterion for automated warehouses.
+- Goods-to-person: this is the quintessential criterion for automated warehouses.
 Operators remain at their pick stations as the goods are brought to them automatically (thanks to miniload systems and conveyors for boxes).

 - Cross-docking: the goods received are directly dispatched, without having to be stored or doing so for a very brief period of time.